Mild hybrid cars – the ultimate guide

 How does a mild hybrid car work?

-A mild hybrid car works just like a hybrid vehicle, but the key difference is in its battery.
-Unlike hybrids which can have the battery alone power the car, and therefore work just like an electric car, a mild hybrid can’t.
-That means you’ll always be using your combustion engine alongside the battery.
-While this may seem counter-productive, the concept has proven popular enough for Audi, Kia, Volvo, and Ford to all offer mild hybrid models.
+A mild hybrid car works in a similar way to a hybrid vehicle, but the key difference is in its battery and electric motor.
+Unlike full hybrids, where the battery can power the car on its own and effectively work like an electric car, a mild hybrid can’t do that.
+Your combustion engine is always running alongside the battery.

-Should I buy a mild hybrid car?
+Should you buy a mild hybrid car?

 Lower emissions